Litmus fixtures #

 Typed accessors over the YAML / CLI that shaped this run.
 Each one resolves to its model OR None (or an empty dict / bool) — taking one in a vanilla project is safe.

-Returns a ProductContext loaded from products/*.yaml, or None if no products/ directory or no match.
+Returns the active Part definition loaded from parts/*.yaml (identity, pins, characteristics), or None if no parts/ directory or no match.
+For derived limits use the limits fixture or context.get_limit(name).

 Resolution chain (first match wins):